 This is another very credible point.
 When we first started we were worried that the guests would react negatively.
 However the results surprised us.
 The guests were, generally speaking, divided into to two main camps:

 The first were young leisure travellers in the 18-25 age bracket.
 To these guests an early check-in was a "nice to have" but not essential.
 To them, if it was offered for free they would take it, but they would rather leave their bags at the hotel and explore the city then pay for it.

 The second group were older travellers, typically in 30+ age bracket and were travelling for both leisure and business.
-Families were also very often in this bracket.
-To this group an early check-in after a long-haul early morning flight was an essential.
-If it meant they can have a shower before their meeting or let their young children sleep - they would be more than happy to pay for it.
+Families with young children were also very often in this bracket.
+To this group an early check-in after a long-haul early morning flight was a necessity.
+If it meant they could have a shower before their meeting or let their young children sleep - they would be more than happy to pay for it.

 The key is ensuring that the second group of travellers receive the early check-in, not the first.

 The results, considering zero upfront investment, were pretty remarkable.
 15% of guests targeted converted to paying for either an early check-in or late check-out.
 These guests were paying up to 30% of the cost of the room for the flexibility.

 But most remarkable of all, because there was no cost involved.
 They didn't have to re-clean rooms.
 All revenue generated dropped straight to the bottom line, it was pure profit.